Neilblaze/URL-Dinogame/README.md

 ### Instructions :-
 ```
-clone this repo on your local
+git clone this repo on your local
 open dino.html
 ```